Rathod-Rahul/Vspy-Deployment/README.md

 5. Start the application:
 6. ```bash
      npm start
 7. Open your web browser and visit http://localhost:3000 to access the Vspy dashboard.

+# Features of Vspy Keylogger 🌟

+## 1. Password Harvesting Module 🔐

+- Easily retrieve and manage stored passwords from Google Chrome, making it simpler to access and organize login credentials.

+## 2. Cookie Surveillance Engine 🍪

+- Safeguard your online accounts by capturing and securely logging Chrome cookies, ensuring a secure and hassle-free online experience.

+## 3. Real-time Keystroke Logger ⌨️

+- Monitor and record keystrokes in real-time, providing insights into user behavior without compromising data privacy.

+## 4. Clipboard Data Interceptor 📋

+- Retrieve clipboard content in real-time, streamlining workflows and enabling quick access to copied information.

+## 5. Location Intelligence Module 🌐

+- Facilitate targeted actions and monitor movements responsibly with location information features.

+## 6. Browser History Scraper 🕵️‍♀️

+- Easily review and analyze your entire browsing history, gaining insights into online activities and preferences.

+## 7. Application Tracking System 📊

+- Understand your software usage patterns by identifying and logging all running applications on your computer.

+## 8. Download Surveillance Module 📥

+- Track recent downloads, empowering you to manage acquired files and stay vigilant against potential security threats.